Category theory for scientists (Old version): Monads

 What aspects of Example \ref{ex:partial function monad} are really about monads, and what aspects are just about partial functions in particular?
 It is a functor and a pair of natural transformations that showed up in (\ref{dia:first monad}), (\ref{dia:first eta}), and (\ref{dia:first mu}).
 In this section we will give the definition and a few examples.
 We will return to our story about how monads formalize context in Section \ref{sec:kleisli}.

-\begin{definition} A {\em monad on $\Set$} consists of some constituents (A. functor, B. unit map, C. multiplication map) conforming to some laws (1. unit laws, 2. associativity law), as follows: \begin{enumerate}[A.] \item a functor $T\taking\Set\to\Set$, \item a natural transformation $\eta\taking\id_{\Set}\to T$, and \item a natural transformation $\mu\taking T\circ T\to T$ \end{enumerate} We sometimes refer to the functor $T$ as though it were the whole monad; we call $\eta$ the {\em unit map} and we call $\mu$ the {\em multiplication map}.
-The following laws harmonize these constituents \begin{enumerate}[1.] \item The following diagrams of functors $\Set\to\Set$ commute:
+\begin{definition}[Monad] A {\em monad on $\Set$} is defined as follows: One announces some constituents (A. functor, B. unit map, C. multiplication map) and asserts that they conform to some laws (1. unit laws, 2. associativity law).
+Specifically, one announces \begin{enumerate}[A.] \item a functor $T\taking\Set\to\Set$, \item a natural transformation $\eta\taking\id_{\Set}\to T$, and \item a natural transformation $\mu\taking T\circ T\to T$ \end{enumerate} We sometimes refer to the functor $T$ as though it were the whole monad; we call $\eta$ the {\em unit map} and we call $\mu$ the {\em multiplication map}.
+One asserts that the following laws hold: \begin{enumerate}[1.] \item The following diagrams of functors $\Set\to\Set$ commute:

 \item The following diagram of functors $\Set\to\Set$ commutes:

 \end{enumerate}

 \end{definition}